Arunsh4h/portfolio/content/about.md

 ---
 ##### <span>01.</span> About me

 Hello, I'm a seasoned Full Stack Developer & Data Scientist with over 9 years of hands-on experience.
 I specialize in Python, React.js, statistical modeling, ML/AI frameworks, Next.js, quantitative analytics, web development, and cloud infrastructure.
 I've honed my skills through numerous projects spanning web development and data-driven solutions, evolving from full-stack development to enterprise data science applications.

 I have a knack for generating business insights and building scalable web applications with expertise in CI/CD, automation, Docker, Kubernetes, and cloud technologies.
 What sets me apart is my meticulous attention to both code quality and data accuracy, ensuring I build robust development frameworks and analytical solutions that guarantee stakeholder satisfaction across web and data science domains.

 ##### <span>02.</span> Interests In Developement

-Covering a wide range of encompassing React Native, Node.js, Python, PHP, react.js, next.js and WordPress.
-I'm also well-versed in front-end technologies such as HTML, javascript, CSS and have experience with frameworks like Tailwind, Bootstrap, and Material UI.
-I am keenly enthusiastic in data science, AI Automation and actively exploring open-source technologies.
-Staying ahead of industry trends, allows me to continually grow & adapt my skills to meet the ever-evolving needs of my intrests.
-I thrive in dynamic teams and eagerly embrace challenges
+Covering a wide range of technologies encompassing Python, React.js, Next.js, Node.js, PHP and React Native. with well-versed in data science to implement the frameworks such as Pandas, NumPy, Scikit-learn, TensorFlow and have experience with visualization tools like Tableau, Matplotlib, and Plotly.
+I am keenly enthusiastic about quantitative analytics, statistical modeling, machine learning and actively exploring advanced data science technologies.
+My expertise spans from full-stack development to enterprise analytics, allowing me to build complete data-driven solutions.
+I thrive in dynamic teams and eagerly embrace complex analytical challenges that drive business value through data insights.

 ##### <span>03.</span> Preferences

 Ready to contribute to your organization's success.

 ---cta
 ---